BobHerold/RobertHeroldportfolio/README.md

   * __Home page__ - A picture and brief introduction to myself.
 Clicking on my name at top left on any page on the site will always bring you back to Home page.

   * __Skills__ -Allows the user to see my current coding skill set.
-When a user clicks on any one of the logos on this page, it is hypelinked to a wikipedia info page about that skill.
+When a user clicks on any one of the logos on this page, it is hyperlinked to a wikipedia info page about that skill.

   * __Experience__  -My career journey presented in a timeline fashion.
 Clicking on any of the corporate entities listed here, will immediately open up a seperate page linked to their corporate web site.